What's the difference?

 With a food intolerance, your immune system isn't responsible.
 Most of the time it's a problem with digesting the food.

-For example, being allergic to milk is different from not being able to digest it properly due to lactose intolerance.
+For example, being allergic to milk is different from not being able to digest it properly because of lactose intolerance.

 How Food Allergies Work

-Food allergies involve two features of the human immune response.
-One is the production of immunoglobulin E (IgE), a type of protein called an antibody that circulates through the blood.
-The other is the mast cell, a specific cell that occurs in all body tissues but is especially common in areas of the body that are typical sites of allergic reactions, including the nose and throat, lungs, skin, and gastrointestinal tract.
+Food allergies involve two parts of your immune system.
+One is immunoglobulin E (IgE), a type of protein called an antibody that moves through the blood.
+The other is mast cells, which you have in all body tissues but especially in places like your nose, throat, lungs, skin, and digestive tract.

-The complex process of digestion affects the timing and the location of an allergic reaction.
-If people are allergic to a particular food, for example, they may first experience itching in the mouth as they start to eat the food.
-After the food is digested in the stomach, abdominal symptoms such as vomiting, diarrhea, or pain may start.
-When the food allergens enter and travel through the bloodstream, they can cause a drop in blood pressure.
-As the allergens reach the skin, they can induce hives or eczema, or when they reach the lungs, they may cause bronchospasm (wheezing or constriction of the lungs).
+The digestion process affects the timing and the location.
+You may feel itching in your mouth.
+Then you may have symptoms such as vomiting, diarrhea, or belly pain.
+Food allergens in your blood can cause a drop in blood pressure.
+As they reach your skin, they can trigger hives or eczema.
+In the lungs, they may cause wheezing.
 All of this takes place within a few minutes to an hour.